Invariant Feature Coding using Tensor Product Representation: Experiment

-We further fine-tuned the above pretrained models and evaluated the accuracy on standard fine-grained recognition datasets: CUB, Cars, and Aircraft \cite{maji13fine-grained}.
+The above pre-trained models were further fine-tuned and the accuracy was evaluated on fine-grained recognition datasets: CUB, Cars, and Aircraft \citep{maji13fine-grained}.
 The Aircraft dataset consists of 100 categories with 6,667 training images and 3,333 test images.
-Following the settings of the existing studies, we resized each input image to 448 x 448 for fine-tuning and evaluation for CUB and Cars, and we resized the images to 512 x 512 and cropped the 448 x 448 center image for the Aircraft dataset.
-Following the original setting of iSQRT-COV \cite{li2018towards}, we set the batch size as 10 and the weight decay rate as 1e-3 and trained the model with momentum grad with learning rates of 1.2e-3 for the feature extractor and 6e-3 for the classifier.
-We trained the model for 100 epochs.
-For each setting, we evaluated the models ten times and evaluated the average of the test accuracy.
+Following the settings of existing studies, each input image was resized to 448 × 448 for fine-tuning and evaluation for CUB and Cars, and the other images were resized to 512 × 512, further cropping the 448 × 448 center image for the Aircraft dataset.
+The training setting followed the original setting of the iSQRT-COV \citep{li2018towards}.
+For each setting, we evaluated the models ten times and evaluated the average test accuracy.
+Tables \ref{expr:finetuning50} and \ref{expr:finetuning101} show the results.
+As for ResNet50, the proposed Inv iSQRT-COV displays comparable or better accuracy than the reported iSQRT-COV and similar accuracy to iSQRT-COV with equivariant ResNet50 with much smaller feature dimension.
+Furthermore, iSQRT-COV with equivariant ResNet101 overfits the training data and displays much lower accuracy than the proposed Inv iSQRT-COV ResNet101.
+This result suggests that our invariant feature coding contributes to the stability of gradient-based training and results in the exploitation of complex local feature extractors with high recognition accuracy.

-\tabref{expr:finetuning} shows the results.
-As for ResNet50, the proposed Inv iSQRT-COV shows comparable or better accuracy than reported iSQRT-COV and similar accuracy to iSQRT-COV with equivariant ResNet50 with much smaller feature dimension.
-Furthermore, iSQRT-COV with equivariant ResNet101 overfits the training data and shows much lower accuracy than the proposed Inv iSQRT-COV ResNet101.
-This result suggests that our invariant feature coding contributes to the stability of the gradient-based training and results in exploiting complex local feature extractor and in high recognition accuracy.
+Subsequently, to visualize attention, GradCAM \citep{selvaraju2017grad} was used after the dimension-reduction layer (\figref{fig:gradcam1}).
+In the existing methods (iSQRT-COV with Resnet50 and equivariant Resnet50), the shape of the heatmap changes when rotation and horizontal flip are applied to the input image.
+The shape of the heatmap is relatively preserved with the proposed invariant coding method.
+This result indicates that the baseline methods learned in a standard manner do not learn the invariance correctly, whereas our method was trained to both demonstrate high accuracy and preserve invariance, which is consistent with the result for the case of fixed local features.
+Plots of the results on the other images are available in the Supplementary Materials section.